 For years now I’ve chronicled the need for Bridgeport to highlight its assets to build local pride points, rally suburban spenders and attract investors.
 For Bridgeport that starts with music and entertainment: amphitheater, 10,000-seat arena, Downtown Cabaret Theatre, Bijou Theatre, Klein Memorial Auditorium, Park City Music Hall, Stress Factory comedy club and more.
 In September the inaugural Sound On Sound Music Festival will commence at Seaside Park featuring star-studded artists.

 Bridgeport has emerged as Connecticut’s music mecca, an identity highlighted in a new marketing campaign by the city.
-Two months ago, a new city communications team was hired with the goal of casting a brighter light on city assets.
+Two months ago, a new marketing agency was hired with the goal of creating more traction on social media.

 I offered my services to the city free of charge as a resource to assist with the branding and messaging of the campaign that will appear on television, radio and social media predominately in Fairfield and New Haven County markets.
 No paid media buys will appear on OIB.